Monadical-SAS/redux-time/README.md

 ### State Tree

-I  you have some existing state elsewhere in your redux state-tree that you want to augment with redux-time:
+If you have some existing state elsewhere in your redux state-tree that you want to augment with redux-time:

 ```javascript
 const mapStateToProps = ({ball, animations}) => ({